 Orange Is the New Black is one of Netflix’s most-watched original series so it’s well worth a watch though I would take the portrayal of a women’s prison with a pinch of salt in the later series.

-There are some others which are also based on characters that really did exist but have perhaps taken too many liberties with the real history, for example, Medici: Masters of Florence.
+So there you have my top six Netflix series based on true stories that are available to watch now.
+There are some other TV shows which are based on characters that really did exist but have perhaps taken too many liberties with the real history, for example, Medici: Masters of Florence.
 I was absolutely crazy about this show when it came out but I’ve been told it’s not the best adaptation of the Medici family at the time.

 If you liked this post, check out these: